Pajaro, California: 2010

-There were 634 households, out of which 66.9% had children under the age of 18 living with them, 67.5% were married couples living together, 14.5% had a female householder with no husband present, and 9.9% were non-families.
-6.3% of all households were made up of individuals, and 3.0% had someone living alone who was 65 years of age or older.
-The average household size was 5.28 and the average family size was 5.25.

-In the CDP, the population was spread out, with 39.6% under the age of 18, 15.5% from 18 to 24, 30.3% from 25 to 44, 10.4% from 45 to 64, and 4.2% who were 65 years of age or older.
-The median age was 23 years.
-For every 100 females, there were 119.5 males.
-For every 100 females age 18 and over, there were 124.2 males.

-The median income for a household in the CDP was $38,315, and the median income for a family was $37,083.
-Males had a median income of $17,384 versus $17,917 for females.
-The per capita income for the CDP was $9,893.
-About 20.4% of families and 22.2% of the population were below the poverty line, including 23.8% of those under age 18 and 5.0% of those age 65 or over.

 Infrastructure

-Some public services in the Community of Pajaro are provided by the Pajaro-Sunny Mesa Community Services District (PSMCSD) which was organized by the Monterey County Board of Supervisors in 1984.
+Some public services in the Community of Pajaro are provided by the Pajaro-Sunny Mesa Community Services District (PSMCSD) which was organized by North County (District 1) Supervisor Marc Del Piero and the Monterey County Board of Supervisors in 1984.
 PSMCSD, a non-profit, governmental agency, provides public water services, public sewer services, park services, and street lighting services to the community.
 PSMCSD has also significantly expanded its service areas to provide water services to the Prunedale, Elkhorn, and Moss Landing communities of North Monterey County.
-Between 1984 and 1990, Supervisor Del Piero secured federal grant funds that re-constructed and expanded major portions of the Pajaro County Sanitation District sewer system.
+Between 1984 and 1990, Supervisor Marc Del Piero secured federal grant funds that re-constructed and expanded major portions of the Pajaro County Sanitation District sewer system.
 This remedied multiple public health problems and extended services to the Bay Farms, Fruitland, and Las Lomas neighborhoods.